 Say hello to your next dream destination.
 The pastel pink hues of Jaipur in India will draw you in… while the incredible palaces and rooftop bars make it pop!

 There’s a huge variety of things to do in Jaipur, from UNESCO-protected palaces, a treasure trove of markets and bazaars tucked away in the labyrinth of streets, and laid-back rooftop bars perfect for whiling away the hours.
-No rose tinted glassed needed!
-I’ll be sharing my top picks for enjoying the haze of the self-titled Pink City but first up, I’m answering all the important questions that you really need to know!
+No rose-tinted glasses are required!

 Where is Jaipur?

-Jaipur is the capital city of the Rajasthan state in India, which is in the northwest of the country.
+Jaipur is the capital city of the Rajasthan state of India, which is in the northwest of the country.
 With a population of 3.1 million, it’s the nation’s tenth most populous city.

 The history of Jaipur

-Let me give you a whistle-stop tour of Jaipur’s history so we all know where we’re at.
-Jaipur was found in 1727 by the ruler of Amer, Maharaja Sawai Jai Singh II.
-It’s had many other rulers over the centuries but, interestingly, Jaipur is one of the only few parts of India that didn’t come under rule of the British.
+Let me give you a whistle-stop tour of Jaipur’s history.
+Jaipur was founded in 1727 by the ruler of Amer, Maharaja Sawai Jai Singh II.
+It’s had many other rulers over the centuries but, interestingly, Jaipur is one of the only few parts of India that didn’t come under the rule of the British.

 Why is Jaipur called the pink city of India?

-And it seems that that the maharaja thought the same thing, because he ordered for all of the buildings in the city to be painted pink – a shade which symbolises hospitality in India.
+And it seems that the maharaja thought the same thing because he ordered for all of the buildings in the city to be painted pink – a shade which symbolises hospitality in India.
 I just love that.
 In Scotland where I’m from we have the so-called granite city of Aberdeen where everything is grey.
 But I much prefer the idea of everything being pink!
-The maharaja also really bought into the idea, so much so that he passed a law in 1877 which made it illegal for the buildings in Jaipur to be anything other than pink.
-I like this guy’s style.

 What is Jaipur famous for?